numfocus/DISCOVER-Cookbook/event_registration.md

   - Not having an answer choice that matches your identity can be a very alienating experience.
 - ✅ Take anonymity and data security seriously.
 Have a plan for limiting access to this information and keeping it secure.
 - Suggested format for demographic question:
-  - &quot;Do you self-identify as an underrepresented minority in either the PyData/NumFOCUS community or in your professional field?&quot;
+  - &quot;Do you self-identify as an underrepresented minority in either the [conference] community or in your professional field?&quot;
     - &quot;Along which dimension(s) you self-identify as underrepresented?
 Check all that apply:&quot;
          - Gender identity
          - Ethnicity, nationality, skin color, race